martin-helmich/prometheus-nginxlog-exporter/README.md

 The shipped unit file expects the binary to be located in `/usr/local/bin/prometheus-nginxlog-exporter` and the configuration file in `/etc/prometheus-nginxlog-exporter.hcl`.
 Adjust to your own needs.

+### Docker

+You can also run this exporter from the Docker image `quay.io/martinhelmich/prometheus-nginxlog-exporter`:

+    $ docker run --name nginx-exporter -v logs:/mnt/nginxlogs -p 4040:4040 quay.io/martinhelmich/prometheus-nginxlog-exporter mnt/nginxlogs/access.log

+Command-line flags and arguments can simply be appended to the `docker run` command, for example to use a configuration file:

+    $ docker run --name nginx-exporter -p 4040:4040 -v logs:/mnt/nginxlogs -v /path/to/config.hcl:/etc/prometheus-nginxlog-exporter.hcl quay.io/martinhelmich/prometheus-nginxlog-exporter -config-file /etc/prometheus-nginxlog-exporter.hcl

 Credits
 -------